 13.4 Waiver; Construction.
-Failure by Apple or any Contributor to enforce any provision of this License will not be deemed a waiver of future enforcement of that or any other provision.
-Any law or regulation which provides that the language of a contract shall be construed against the drafter will not apply to this License.
+Failure by ViraTrace to immediately enforce any provision of this License will not be deemed a waiver of future enforcement of that or any other provision.
+Any law or regulation which provides that the language of a contract shall be construed agains the drafter will not apply to this License.

-13.5 Severability. (a) If for any reason a court of competent jurisdiction finds any provision of this License, or portion thereof, to be unenforceable, that provision of the License will be enforced to the maximum extent permissible so as to effect the economic benefits and intent of the parties, and the remainder of this License will continue in full force and effect. (b) Notwithstanding the foregoing, if applicable law prohibits or restricts You from fully and/or specifically complying with Sections 2 and/or 3 or prevents the enforceability of either of those Sections, this License will immediately terminate and You must immediately discontinue any use of the Covered Code and destroy all copies of it that are in yourpossession or control.
+13.5 Severability. (a) If for any reason a court of competent jurisdiction finds any provision of this License, or portion thereof, to be unenforceable, that provision of the License will be enforced to the maximum extent permissible so as to effect the economic benefits and intent of the parties, and the remainder of this License will continue in full force and effect. (b) Notwithstanding the foregoing, if applicable law prohibits or restricts You from fully and/or specifically complying with Section 2 and/or 3 or to issue a Disabling Update as defined in Section 1.11 and required by Section 12.2 or prevents the enforceability of those Sections, this License will immediately terminate and You must immediately discontinue any use of the Covered Code and destroy all copies of it that are in Your possession or control.

 13.6 Dispute Resolution.
-Any litigation or other dispute resolution between You and Apple relating to this License shall take place in theNorthern District of California, and You and Apple hereby consent to the personal jurisdiction of, and venue in, the state and federal courts within that District with respect to this License.
+Any litigation or other dispute resolution between You and ViraTrace relating to this License shall take place in the District of Colorado, and You and ViraTrace hereby consent to the personal jurisdiction of, and venue in, the state and federal courts within that District with respect to this License.
 The application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.

 13.7 Entire Agreement; Governing Law.
 This License constitutes the entire agreement between the parties with respect to the subject matter hereof.
-This License shall be governed by the laws of the United States and the State of Colorado, except that body ofCalifornia law concerning conflicts of law.
+This License shall be governed by the laws of the United States and the State of Colorado, except that body of Colorado law concerning conflicts of law.

-Where You are located in the province of Quebec, Canada, the following clause applies: The parties hereby confirm that they have requestedthat this License and all related documents be drafted English.
-Les parties ont exige que le present contrat et tous les documentsconnexes soient rediges en anglais.
+Where You are located in the province of Quebec, Canada, the following clause applies: The parties hereby confirm that they have requested this License and all related documents be drafted English.
+Les parties ont exige que le present contrat et tous les documents connezes soient rediges en angles.

 EXHIBIT A.

-"Portions Copyright (c) 1999-2003 Apple Computer, Inc. All Rights Reserved.
+"Portions Copyright (c) 1999-2007 ViraTrace LLC.
+All Rights Reserved.

-This file contains Original Code and/or Modifications of Original Code as defined in and that are subject to the Apple Public Source License Version 2.0 (the 'License').
+This file contains Original Code and/or Modifications of Original Code as defined in and that are subject to the ViraTrace Public Source License Version 1.0 (the 'License').
 You may not use this file except in compliance with the License.
-Please obtain a copy of the License athttp://www.opensource.apple.com/apsl/ and read it before using this file.
+Please obtain a copy of the License at https://github.com/ViraTrace/License and read it before using this file.

-The Original Code and all software distributed under the License are distributed on an 'AS IS' basis, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, AND APPLE HEREBY DISCLAIMS ALL SUCH WARRANTIES, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT OR NON-INFRINGEMENT.
+The Original Code and all software distributed under the License are distributed on an 'AS IS' basis, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, AND ViraTrace HEREBY DISCLAIMS ALL SUCH WARRANTIES, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT OR NON-INFRINGEMENT.
 Please see the License for the specific language governing rights and limitations under the License."